 If you have traditional retirement accounts and are over 59 ½ years of age, you might think of making withdrawls sufficient to fund your charitable gifts.
 Simply report the income on your tax return, and then take a corresponding deduction for your charitable contribution.
 This plan usually results in a "wash" for tax purposes, but allows you to use additional retirement funds in a manner that ensures they will, in effect, never be subjected to income, estate, or gift taxes.

 Soon many charitably-minded people will find that they can leave more of their estate to their family free of gift and estate taxes.
 This change will pave the way for the inclusion of more charitable gifts in one's long-term estate plans.
-While reviewing your financial situation this year, please keep the following in mind.
+While reviewing your financial situation this year, please keep this in mind.

 Don't hesitate to call the U.S. Eventing Association should you have any questions or desire information to complete your charitable gift before year's end.
 We can put you in touch with a number of professionals who would be pleased to assist you in reviewing your financial situation.